andrewharabor/simPLY_chess/README.md

 - Relies on a [GUI](https://www.chessprogramming.org/GUI) for features like time control and stalemate/checkmate

-- Written in Python meaning that it isn't too strong since it can't search past a depth of 4 ply in a reasonable amount of time
+- Written in Python meaning that it isn't too strong since it can't search past a depth of 4 ply in a reasonable amount of time (even 4 is on the slow side so 3 is recommended)

 - Does not take [3-fold repetition](https://www.chessprogramming.org/Repetitions#Fide_Rule) or the [fifty-move-rule](https://www.chessprogramming.org/Fifty-move_Rule#Fide_Rule) into account meaning that those rules can be exploited when the engine has a winning position